faebeee/overwatch/README.md

 Those test scenarios are executed using [playwright](https://playwright.dev/).

+## Install
+`npm install ui-overwatch`

 ## How To
 Check out the `example` folder for project and test case configuration.

+Provide the file pattern and let overwatch do the magic
 ```js
 import { addReporter, datadogReporter, slackReporter, overwatch } from 'ui-overwatch';